 Another cause for a chilly house is improper insulation.
 The best heating system in the world is useless without insulation.
 Especially if your house is older, the insulation it has may be inadequate.
 Uneven or thin insulation is another way for warm air to leave your house and let cold air in.
 The ductwork itself may also be a problem – it needs to be the right size for your house.
 You can check the ducts for cracks in the seams where air might be leaking out.
 To fix problems like these, it’s best to contact a heating specialist.

-Here’s the good news: if you’ve diagnosed some of these problems in your house and don’t know what to do next, the Winnipeg cooling experts can help.
+Here’s the good news: if you’ve diagnosed some of these problems in your house and don’t know what to do next, the Winnipeg AC repair experts can help.
 Our contractors can inspect your HVAC system and make sure it’s working properly.
 We can fix air leaks with caulking, repair improper insulation and patch-up leaky ductwork.
 At Provincial Heating and Cooling, we are experienced at diagnosing heat-loss issues.
 Give us a call, and say goodbye to those goosebumps!